Esri/esri-leaflet-demographic-layer/README.md

 **Currently Esri Leaflet Demographic Layers is in development and should be thought of as a beta or preview.**

-Despite sharing a name and a namespace with Esri Leaflet, Esri Leaflet Geocoder does not require Esri Leaflet.
+Despite sharing a name and a namespace with Esri Leaflet, Esri Leaflet Demographic Layers does not require Esri Leaflet.
 It is however tested with Esri Leaflet and will work just fine with or without it.

 ## Demo